About Section Width

 Section Width on Metric Tires

-If you are driving on a metric tire, the sidewall code will look something like this: P215/65/R17 99H.
+If you are driving on a metric tire (a tire measured by metric sizes), the sidewall code will look something like this: 215/65/R17 99H.
+There are also P-metric tires which would read like this: P215/65/R17 99H.
 The first number set in the code indicates the section width of your tire.
-In this case, the section width is 215 millimeters wide.
+In both cases, the section width is 215 millimeters wide.

 Section Width on High Flotation Tires

-If your tires are high flotation tires, the sidewall code will look something like this: 31X10.50/R-15.
+If your tires are high flotation tires (tires typically for light trucks), the sidewall code will look something like this: 31X10.50/R-15.
 In this scenario, the number set that represents the section width is not the first, but the second set, 10.50.
-High flotation tires are measured in inches.
-So the section width in this example is 10.5 inches.
+High flotation tires are measured in inches, so the section width in this example is 10.5 inches.